sds/mock_redis/README.md

 data in memory instead of talking to a Redis server.
 It is intended for use in tests.

+The current implementation is tested against *Redis 2.8.4*.
+Older versions of Redis may return different results or not support some commands.

 ## Getting Started

 It's as easy as `require 'mock_redis'; mr = MockRedis.new`.
 Then you can